sveltia/sveltia-cms/README.md

 ### Known issues

+- Comprehensive config validation is not implemented yet.
 - Auto-saving a draft entry is not implemented yet.
 - Duplicating an entry is not implemented yet.
 - Accessibility support is limited.